seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **SALARINO**
 Not in love neither?
 Then let us say you are sad,
-Because you are not merry: and ’twere as easy
+Because you are not merry: and 'twere as easy
 For you to laugh and leap and say you are merry,
 Because you are not sad.
 Now, by two-headed Janus,
 Nature hath framed strange fellows in her time:
 Some that will evermore peep through their eyes
 And laugh like parrots at a bag-piper,
 And other of such vinegar aspect
-That they’ll not show their teeth in way of smile,
+That they'll not show their teeth in way of smile,
 Though Nestor swear the jest be laughable.

 *Enter BASSANIO, LORENZO, and GRATIANO*